sirosen/sirosen.github.io/_posts/2025-09-04-editor-myths.md

 might sound like a failing, but if you're anything like me, plugins constitute a kind of mental load you carry with your editor.
 Are you up to date on your plugins?
 Are there new ones you should be using?
-Did someone make a replacement for that old thing you've been using since 2010?
+Did someone make a replacement for that old thing you've been using?
 Having an experience with no plugins at all is actually a kind of relief.

 As a new editor, LSP support is more or less a requirement.
 LSPs are the only form of generic extension which Helix supports, and the integration is blessedly